 While the text is often the focus of landing pages, high-quality images and videos are just as effective.
 It’s critical for your landing pages to appear as professional as possible, and a high-level video or image editor is the best way to impress.

 If you’re planning on building a sales funnel, but you don’t have any previous experience with website development, use a third-party platform.

 While you can use a traditional website builder and website templates for funnel creation, it’s difficult to access core landing page features.
 ClickFunnels offers a complete funnel management software, including funnel templates, that gives you total control over the creation process, for example.

 ClickFunnels also allows you to build all types of funnels in a matter of minutes.
-Which is great because you may need to use different funnel types throughout your value ladder DotCom Secrets (a term explained in by Russel Brunson).
-The ease-of-use that's accessible in this platform is one of the critical advantages in the ClickFunnels vs website debate.
+This is great because you may need to use different funnel types throughout your value ladder DotCom Secrets (a term explained by Russel Brunson).
+The ease-of-use that’s accessible in this platform is one of the critical advantages in the ClickFunnels vs website debate.

 If you need additional help finding the right content for your sales page (or sales pages), you can also use Funnel Scripts to generate excellent quality copy.
 Otherwise, you would need to write/outsource copy.